 In addition to the transition allowance, in some cases an employee may also be awarded an additional fair allowance.
 According to the Dutch legislator, this additional award may only be granted by the court to the employee in exceptional situations.

-Many employment contracts subject to Netherlands law are terminated by means of a settlement agreement, an agreement between employer and employee, in which the conditions of an agreement are agreed.
+Based on the mentioned factors severance pay calculation in the Netherlands are made, but employers and employees usually do not go to court to ask for a decision and in stead agree on a tailor made solution.
+Many employment contracts are terminated by means of a settlement agreement, an agreement between employer and employee, in which the conditions of termination of the contract are agreed.
 It is not exceptional for the employer to promise more than the statutory regulation.
 We regularly advise on such contracts and negotiate if needed.

 We regularly advise on termination of employment contracts subject to Netherlands law and the consequences thereof.
 If you tell us the circumstances, we tell you what we consider a fair severance payment.
 We can show you the ropes or take care of the full negotiation.
 If you have any questions, please contact us.
 Not for nothing, our motto is: your problem, our concern.